bnguyensn/restthisafternoon/posts/2022-in-review.md

 - Learn to drive and get a license
 - Write a lot more, especially self reflection stuff
 - Go to therapy
+- Draw!
+It's about time for me to get back to my drawing hobby.
+I want to churn out a few fun and cute comics, as well as a good art piece involving cat(s).
 - Cook more adventurous stuff, like roasts
 - Bouldering: get to V7
 - Maintain exercises and running